-The following list represents courses offered in the Division of Discipleship and Ministry Leadership.
+The following list represents courses offered in Discipleship and Ministry Leadership.
 This list does not contain specific information regarding the session and time of offering.
 Specific information will be made available to the student by the Registrar's Office prior to registration.

-Each academic area of study in the Discipleship and Ministry Leadership Division will afford the student an opportunity for individualized study in a one-on-one environment with the academic faculty member.
+Each academic area of study in the Discipleship and Ministry Leadership program will afford the student an opportunity for individualized study in a one- on-one environment with the academic faculty member.
 The selection of an ILE begins with a discussion by the student with the appropriate academic professor.
-Forms for application may be obtained in the Discipleship and Ministry Leadership Division Office.
+Forms for application may be obtained in the Discipleship and Ministry Leadership offices.
 A common course description for these learning experiences is given below.